 A majority of established small businesses work with annual accountants, but annual accounting firms offer limited services.
-They only deal with your finances when the year is over; they aren’t in touch with your business operations in real time.
+They only deal with your finances when the year is over, so they aren’t in touch with your business operations in real time.
 This means you won't have timely data to help you make quick decisions.

 Balance Sheets and Income Statements

-With monthly profit and loss (P&L) statements, you can track and compare your business performance over time.
-P&L statements show your revenues and expenses on a consistent monthly basis.
+These statements show your revenues and expenses on a consistent monthly basis.
 A critical part of the monthly book closing process, they can show you data for the current period, the year to date, and comparisons to prior years.

 Expert Financial Support